SSdevelop/katacoda-scenarios/openfood/step1.md

 ## Run the docker containers

-Once the repository is cloned, run the containers by following command.
+Once the repository is cloned, change the directory to OpenFoodAPI, and run the containers by following command.
+`cd OpenFoodAPI`{{execute}}
 `docker-compose up --build`{{execute}}

 It might take some time to run the containers.
 So, open a new tab in the terminal and run: